huyenhoang/loganalysis/README.md

 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?

+# TL;DR

+1. Skip to the "Creating Views with PostgreSQL" section to see the views created to solve the three questions.
+2. Run Python module `python log-analysis.py` to query the database using these views.
+3. Output from queries are found in `printedResults.txt`

 # Getting Started

 ## Prerequisites